 Financial Aid Consequences of Withdrawing or Changing Your Course Schedule or Program / Major

-Dropping courses, withdrawing, and changing your program / major all have a negative impact on your financial aid eligibility and may leave you with a bill or result in you having to pay back unearned aid.
+Dropping courses, withdrawing, and changing your program / major may have a negative impact on your financial aid eligibility and may leave you with a bill or result in you having to pay back unearned aid.

 If you plan to make any schedule changes, please contact Financial Aid before dropping the class to discuss how the schedule change will affect your financial aid now and in the future.